MoralisWeb3/docs/docs/04-guides/nft-api-full-guide-walkthrough.md

 ### Get NFTs API

-The [NFT Stats API](/web3-data-api/evm/reference/get-multiple-nfts) is a collection of [NFT API](https://moralis.io/api/nft/) that provides developer with.
+The [Get NFTs API](/web3-data-api/evm/reference/get-multiple-nfts) is a collection of [NFT API](https://moralis.io/api/nft/) that provides developer with.

 This API category comprised of 4 APIs: